Bardin08/SystemModeling/SystemModeling/Lab1/readme.md

 ## Introduction

-The `Lab1` directory is part of the SystemModeling repository and serves as a comprehensive data generation, analytics, and visualization suite.
+The `Lab1` directory is part of the SystemModeling repository and is a comprehensive data generation, analytics, and visualization suite.

 ## How to Run